fzayguler/Prising-Algorithm-for-dsa-dma/README.md

 This code generates a price for every article in DSA(Digital Service Act) and DMA(Digital Market Act) regulations

-The price is calculated by considering 3 factors
+The price is calculated by considering 3 factors:

 1- Uniqness of the word used in the text (calculated by tf/idf -term frequency/inverse-term-frequency)